 If you are not able to come to my studio the sitting can be done at the end when I will deliver the portrait to you.
 At this point the second half of the fee is paid.

-The fine quality of the painting of the facial features in the full portraits takes time, and the Incidental portraits without a full face are much quicker to paint.
+The very fine quality of the painting of the facial features in the full portraits takes time, the quiet portraits are looser and quicker to paint.
 This is reflected in the price.

 The Studio is very near the American Embassy in Nine Elms, London.